 Once the supply planner receives the demand plan he/she needs to take into account the constraints before finalizing the supply plan.
 Constrains with respect to production capacity, supplier capacity, and raw material lead times.
 While the capacity can be augmented by adding suppliers it cannot come at the cost of quality.
 In industries where the raw material is a natural resource like crude, minerals one needs to take into account sudden shortages by stocking adequate reserves.

-The last step in the S&OP process is to finalize the monthly plan.
+The last step in this process is to finalize the monthly plan.
 Once the demand plan and the supply plan is determined all the relevant teams including sales, demand planning, supply planning, productions, procurements, and operations come together to finalize the monthly plan.
 Multiple informal deliberations later, each team offers its final best possible scenarios.
 Given the accuracy of the forecasts it will be rare to ensure that everyone gets what they want.
 Some customer deliverables may be impacted, production may have to ramp up slow-moving lines, supply teams may have need to look for new suppliers.
 All these options and variables are given due weightages begore agreeing on the final plan which is usually called the consensus pls.
 This is also the stage where system generated, statistical-modelling generated plan are also taken into consideration.

 Benefits and Advantages of S&OP Implementation